 With stationary pumping utilized, the water pump is powered by the vehicle’s combustion engine, using the traditional Oshkosh power divider.
 The stationary pumping system can pump indefinitely at rated pump capacity.
 The vehicle will run as long as a fuel supply is available, exceeding NFPA requirements of pumping for two hours at rated capacity.
 Smart controls within the system optimize engine RPM based on pump requirements to help reduce emissions and noise.
 Proven smart controls, including ClearSky Telematics™, ECO EFP™, and K-Factor™ are included on the Striker Volterra ARFF vehicle.

-6. Plug-in Hybrid Electric Vehicle (PHEV) Configuration
+6. Plug-in Electric Vehicle Configuration

-The Striker Volterra ARFF vehicle is configured as a plug-in hybrid electric vehicle (PHEV).
+The Striker Volterra ARFF vehicle is configured as a plug-in electric vehicle.
 The vehicle can be operated in different ways to meet the individual needs of each department and is adaptable based on the available electrical resources in the area.
 The Striker Volterra ARFF truck can operate without a full charge; however, the plug-in charging system offers a more efficient solution and reduces the carbon footprint.
 An onboard charger features 240 and 480 voltage capabilities, and an auto-eject option automatically disconnects the power cord from the truck when the vehicle is started.

 7. Striker Volterra ARFF Fire Truck Standby Mode